vxgmichel/aioconsole/README.md

     $ python setup.py install
     $ apython -h
-    usage: apython [-h] [-m] [FILE] [ARG [ARG ...]]
+    usage: apython [-h] [-m] [FILE] ...

 Asynchronous console example
 ----------------------------

 The [example directory] includes a [slightly modified version] of the [echo server from the asyncio documentation].
 It runs an echo server on a given port but doesn't print anything and save the received messages in `loop.history` instead.

 It runs fine without any `apython` related stuff:

     $ python3 -m example.echo 8888

-In order to access the program while it's running, simply use `apython` instead:
+In order to access the program while it's running, simply use `apython`
+instead:

     $ apython -m example.echo 8888
     Python 3.5.0 (default, Sep 16 2015, 13:06:03)